frypatch/The-Price-of-Remembering/book/CHAPTER_22.md

 His hands stilled on the bar, the memory already unspooling.

-"I found her arguing with a spice merchant.
+“I found her arguing with a spice merchant.
 She was furious.
 Said his cinnamon was a fraud.
 Claimed it tasted like sawdust steeped in regret.”

 Bast barked a laugh.
 “That sounds more like her than anything else you’ve told me.”